Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX Titan Black should be 50% quicker than the GeForce GTX 980 overall, because of its greater data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX Titan Black should be a lot faster than the GeForce GTX 980 overall. (explain)

-Texel RateThe GeForce GTX Titan Black will be much (approximately 48%) faster with regards to AF than the GeForce GTX 980. (explain)
+Texel RateThe GeForce GTX Titan Black will be much (more or less 48%) more effective at anisotropic filtering than the GeForce GTX 980. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 980 is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 980 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison